nobitagit/blog/_posts/2020-11-01-How-I-remember-everything-I-learn.md

 > I would be able to remember **everything** I learn

 I don't know about you, but **knowledge retention** is easily one the big challenges of my life.
-I read blogs every day, I watch countless of videos, I start (and sometimes finish) a few technical books per year and remembering everything I learnt is outright **unrealistic**.
+I read blogs every day, I watch countless videos, I start (and sometimes finish) a few technical books per year and remembering everything I learnt is outright **unrealistic**.
 There's just so much one can retain of what they read or hear.

 ## What I tried